PinewoodPip/epip/docs/hotbar-standalone.md

 You may cycle each bar independently.
 The original cycling hotkeys cycle the bottom bar; holding shift while doing so (the "Show sneak cones" key) will cycle the bar above it.

+**Please report any issues!
+Either through DM or a comment on the page/discussions section.**

 ## Action Buttons

 The buttons in the bottom left part of the hotbar have been revamped, and are now customizable.
 In addition to them being re-arrangable by drag-and-dropping **(if the hotbar is unlocked)**, mods can add their own "action buttons" there with custom functionality*.